Visiting Scholars & Practitioners

 The Center hosts Visiting Scholars and Practitioners who demonstrate scholarship and leadership in the nonprofit sectors of the U.S. and abroad.
-Our scholars have come from Brazil, China, Guatemala, Hungary, Ireland, Israel, Italy and the United Kingdom.
+Our scholars have come from Brazil, China, Guatemala, Hungary, Ireland, Israel, Italy

 2017 Addressing Poverty, Income Inequality and Racism

 The paper, Laying the Foundation: Building a Collective Approach to Addressing Poverty, Income Inequality, and Racism in the DC Metropolitan Area, written by Margaret O’Bryon and Lucretia Witte (MPP ’16), aggregates, summarizes, and analyzes hours of conversations with multiple stakeholders in the DC metropolitan region, representing diverse points of view, sectors, and experiences.
 A principal finding was the need to develop a shared understanding of the causal relationship between racial equity, income inequality and poverty in the city and region and to move into a collective effort that results in an actionable and accountable agenda for addressing these huge challenges.

 John D. Sims, Colonel, USA, Retired worked with CPNL to organize the March 21, 2014 Issue Forum focused on current and novel approaches to veteran reintegration.
 After the forum, Sims wrote “Changing the Conversation: Capitalizing on the Strengths of Veterans Here at Home.”
 The white paper draws on conversations held at the issue forum, and discusses how current perceptions of our returning veterans can be changed using narratives that highlight the strengths and talents that our veterans bring home with them, rather than their wounds.